yffrankwang/GDriveSync/README.md

 --------------------
 A token file is created during execution:

-* `.gdrivesync.json`: which has the token to authenticate to Google Drive
+* `.gdrivesync.token`: which has the token to authenticate to Google Drive